 We have reviewed the top 10 electric tankless water heaters available on the market.
 Each one of these has its features, pros, and cons listed down below.
 Look through each one of these and select the ideal water heater that makes for a valuable option for your home and family.

-This electric tankless heater from Bosch is available for point of use in the basin and bathroom, and a separate unit to be used for the whole house.
+The Bosch Tronic 3000 electric tankless heater from Bosch is available for point of use in the basin and bathroom, and a separate unit to be used for the whole house.
 It comes equipped with a built-in flow sensor that keeps a constant temperature, while the external temperature control offers greater temperature stability and control.

 It comes with a thermostatic control to regulate temperature according to your heat requirements.
 It is 98 percent efficient relative to a traditional tank water heater and offers nominal standby loss.
 This water heater comes in four different models for point of use, and two models for the whole house.